 What kinds of clubs and student organizations does DePaul offer?

 DePaul has over 350 clubs and organizations, such as a literary magazine, radio station, newspaper, choral groups, drama club, jazz band, student government, academic organizations, ethnic clubs, honorary academic groups, special interest clubs, debate team and community service organizations.

 Students are encouraged to attend one of two involvement fairs offered in the fall and winter quarters to learn more about student clubs and organizations.
-Information about these fairs is posted around campus, as well as on Campus Connect and OrgSync.
+Information about these fairs is posted around campus, as well as on Campus Connect and DeHUB.